metal3-io/baremetal-operator/docs/configuration.md

 `IRONIC_INSECURE` -- ("True", "False") Whether to skip the ironic certificate validation.
 It is highly recommend to not set it to True.

+`IRONIC_CLIENT_CERT_FILE` -- The path of the Client certificate file of Ironic, if needed.
+Both Client certificate and Client private key must be defined for client certificate authentication (mTLS) to be enabled.

+`IRONIC_CLIENT_PRIVATE_KEY_FILE` -- The path of the Client private key file of Ironic, if needed.
+Both Client certificate and Client private key must be defined for client certificate authentication (mTLS) to be enabled.

+`IRONIC_SKIP_CLIENT_SAN_VERIFY` -- ("True", "False") Whether to skip the ironic client certificate SAN validation.

 `BMO_CONCURRENCY` -- The number of concurrent reconciles performed by the Operator.
 Default is 3.